fremartini/eCP/README.md

 Automatic installation
 ----

-To automatically install the eCP algorithm and integrate it with ANN-Benchmarks simply run either ```sudo ./setup_minmal.txt``` or ```sudo setup_complete.txt``` from within this repository.
+To automatically install the eCP algorithm and integrate it with ANN-Benchmarks simply run either ```sudo ./setup_minmal.txt``` or ```sudo ./setup_complete.txt``` from within this repository.
 This will clone the ANN-Benchmarks repository, merge the required files and run a small experiment

 1. Minimal installation